 The program of the pilot project will be built in the two steps highlighted below.

 Migrant care workers are currently excluded from most democratic and civic processes in Austria.
 Because their work confines them between the four walls of private homes in little villages and towns spread all over Austria.

-Online webinars and video tutorials will be held and shared on already existing online platforms, dealing with the following topics:
+Online webinars, presentations and video tutorials will be offered over the already existing online platforms, dealing with the following topics: